My optimization principles

 ,cmd-1

 , etc., to switch between tabs.
-Determine the most effective ways to navigate lines, cursors, files, and to delete and modify content.When needed, set custom keyboard shortcuts to reduce strain on the fingers and wrists.
+Determine the most effective ways to navigate lines, cursors, files, and to delete or modify content.When needed, set custom keyboard shortcuts to reduce strain on your fingers and wrists.

 I also create my own shortcuts with custom alias